 The Result: A few steps towards changing the world for the better

 As a social enterprise, we are committed to making an impact.
 Here's how:

-The countless hours invested by our field workers in remote, sometimes hostile areas to gather the best possible data, are foundational to our Research.
-OI believes in building their skills further and giving them opportunities.
-Get to know our hardworking field team here.
+The countless hours invested by our field workers in remote, sometimes hostile areas to gather the best possible data, are foundational to our research.
+We believe in building their skills further and giving them opportunities.
+Get to know some of our hardworking field team here.